Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

-\item Environment : the environment interacting with the agent is instantiated using CFD.
-We utilized the \texttt{gym} library interface to integrate OpenFOAM into the DRL framework.
-The CFD simulations are performed using the open-source software platform \texttt{OpenFOAM\textsuperscript{\textregistered}} version 8. \Cref{fig:figure7} illustrates the integration of CFD computations as a DRL training environment and demonstrates the benefits of accelerating the training process by using multiple parallel CFD environments.
-This parallelization strategy is inspired by the work of \citeauthor{rabaultAccelerating}, and also incorporates insights from \citeauthor{jia2024optimal}.
-Research by \citeauthor{rabaultAccelerating} indicates that acceleration can be achieved by parallelizing both the numerical simulations and the DRL algorithm.
-In their study, CFD computations utilized the finite element method implemented within the \texttt{FEniCS} framework. \citeauthor{jia2024optimal} demonstrated that different CFD computation platforms can significantly affect parallel acceleration.
-They investigated various hybrid parallelization configurations based on the OpenFOAM environment and proposed effective parallelization strategies.
-This study involves two flow scenarios: flow around a square cylinder and flow around a circular cylinder, which were described in detail in the previous sections.
+\begin{itemize} \item Agent : agent selection depends on the state space, action space, exploration-exploitation trade-off, computational resources, and objectives.
+For high-dimensional continuous spaces like fluid mechanics, PPO \cite{rabault2019artificial,rabault2020deep,tangRobust2020}, Soft Actor-Critic (SAC) \cite{wangDRLinFluids,jia2024robust,Xia2024}, Twin Delayed Deep Deterministic Policy Gradient (TD3) \cite{Dixiapnas} and Truncated Quantile Critics (TQC) \cite{Xia2024} are ideal, with PPO excelling in real-time flow control due to its exploration balance and efficiency. \item Environment : the environment interacting with the agent is instantiated using CFD.
+Figure \ref{fig:fig6} illustrates the integration of CFD computations as a DRL training environment and demonstrates the benefits of accelerating the training process by using multiple parallel CFD environments.
+This parallelization strategy is inspired by the work of \cite{rabaultAccelerating}, and also incorporates insights from \cite{jia2024optimal}.
 The environment depends on the type of CFD solver, and there are various codes available for coupling numerical simulation environments with RL frameworks.
-For example, RL has been integrated with the \texttt{FEniCS} environment (\cite{rabault2019artificial}), the \texttt{OpenFOAM} environment (\cite{wangDRLinFluids}), and the \texttt{Nek5000} environment (\cite{liReinforcementlearning}).
+RL has been integrated with the \texttt{FEniCS} environment \cite{rabault2019artificial}, the \texttt{OpenFOAM} environment \cite{wangDRLinFluids}, and the \texttt{Nek5000} environment \cite{liReinforcementlearning}.